serhii-samoilenko/hsa-homework-11/reports/REPORT.md

 This demo shows how to use Elasticsearch to implement a fuzzy autocomplete feature.
-In order to perform a fuzzy autocomplete search with fuzziness = 3, we'll use the n-gram tokenizer with a minimum and maximin n-gram length of 3
+In order to perform a fuzzy autocomplete search with fuzziness = 3, we'll use the n-gram tokenizer with a minimum and maximin n-gram length of 3 and will use the query string query with the minimum_should_match parameter set to 60%.
+This will cover typo cases for long words.

 ## Preparing the solution